LaveryXu/cse15l-lab-reports/Lab Report 2 - Servers and Bugs.md

 - ![YouTube](YouTube.png)
   - Which methods in your code are called?
     - The **main** method, the **parseInt** method, and the **start** method are called in the previous screenshot.
 The handleRequest method is again called with the argument, the entire url that's http://localhost:7777/add-message?=https://www.youtube.com/ in this screeshot and contatenate the user's String, https://www.youtube.com/ to the field x.
-Therefore, field x is now: `myString\n2023\nhttps://www.youtube.com/`.
+Therefore, field x is now this String: `myString\n2023\nhttps://www.youtube.com/`.
 Then handleRequest method returns a String by making the method call, String.format(x), and the returned String, `myString\n2023\nhttps://www.youtube.com/` is printed on the webpage.
 The field portNum is not changed and remians 7777.
   - What are the relevant arguments to those methods, and the values of any relevant fields of the class?
   - How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.